FirefoxBar/HeaderEditor/README.md

 Other language: Please translate them on [Transifex](https://app.transifex.com/sytec/header-editor/)

-Please note that some languages (such as zh-Hans) will not be translated on transifex because the browser does not support them, click [here](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support) to view full list
+Please note that some languages (such as zh-Hans) will not be translated on transifex because the browser does not support them, [view full list](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).

 ## How to build